fluencelabs/docs/docs/new-build/get-started.md

 └── service.yaml
 ```

-Recall, a service is comprised of one or more Wasm modules and associated configuration and each molule, such as *hello_world*, has its own *module.yaml* which contains all the info necessary to identify the module as well as any host resource dependencies. *service.yaml* contains  the service name and a list of the modules comprising the service including is the entry, aka facade, module into the service.
+Recall, a service is comprised of one or more Wasm modules and associated configuration and each module,
+such as *hello_world*, has its own *module.yaml* which contains all the info necessary to identify
+the module as well as any host resource dependencies. *service.yaml* contains  the service name and a list of
+the modules comprising the service including is the entry, aka [facade](/docs/build/glossary.md#facade-module),
+module into the service.

 Looking at the *main.rs* file, you see that it is populated with a greeting example.
 Replace that code with our code from above so that:

 ```bash
 // main.rs